 The Sheep Rock Unit contains an amalgam of colorful strata and complex geology.
 From Cretaceous conglomerates to the flood basalts, the geologic features in this portion of the monument are a spectacle to behold.The predominant exposures of green rock seen on Sheep Rock are a multitude of reworked layers of volcanic ash.
 The rich green color of the claystone was caused by chemical weathering of a mineral called celadonite.
 This happened millions of years ago as water moved through the alkaline ash beds under high pressure.

 Turtle Cove is the thickest and most productive fossil-bearing layer within the John Day Fossil Beds, yet few leaf fossils were preserved.

 The ecosystem became an open habitat with the appearance of burrowing and running animals.

 Other Places to Visit in the Monument

-The Clarno Unit is home to the oldest exposed layers of the John Day Fossil Beds, and the only place in the monument to see "wild" fossils.
+The Clarno Unit has the oldest exposed layers of the park, and the only unit with fossils along the trail.
+Remember, no collecting fossils.

 Painted Hills Unit